android-hacker/VirtualXposed/README.md

 ### VirusTotal

-VirusTotal may say VirtualXposed have malware, it is stupid, you can refer my [explaination](https://github.com/android-hacker/VirtualXposed/issues/10).
+VirusTotal may say VirtualXposed has malware, it is stupid, you can refer to my [explanation](https://github.com/android-hacker/VirtualXposed/issues/10).

-And also, VirtualXposed is open source, you can refer the source code, I am sure it is safe.
+And VirtualXposed is obviously open source, so you can refer to the source code.
+I am sure it is safe.

-If you still do not believe me, you can install version [0.8.7](https://github.com/android-hacker/VirtualXposed/releases/tag/0.8.7), VirusTotal thinks this version is safe.
+If you still do not believe me, you can install version [0.8.7](https://github.com/android-hacker/VirtualXposed/releases/tag/0.8.7); VirusTotal says this version is safe.

 Known Issues
 -------------

-1. Can not modify system, so the Module used to modify system can never take effect.
+1. Cannot modify system, so the Module used to modify system can never take effect.
 2. Do not support Resource hooks now.
-3. May be some modules are not compatible with VirtualXposed now.
+3. Some modules may not be compatible with VirtualXposed now.

 Support
 -----------